-The industrial plants responsible for the principal market share of biodiesel are characterized by its high scale and efficiency.
+The industrial plants responsible for the principal market share of biodiesel and bioethanol are characterized by its high scale and efficiency.
 Most are located beside the processing complex and ports, which gives enormous advantages from the energy and emitions results.
-Raw material comes from a radius no larger than 300 km, which also helps to increase efficiency.
+IN the case of soybean oil, raw material comes from a radius no larger than 300 km, which also helps to increase efficiency.

 In the last years, new bio refineries were developed in order to get higher value products of the biodiesel process as glycerin and sub products.
 This enlarges the benefits of the chain and increases the countries income.
-The estimation of 2011 biodiesel complex exports ranges around 19000 million dollars.
+The estimation of 2014 biodiesel complex exports ranges around 2000 million dollars.